isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-03-21-Oral-Answer-by-Minister-for-Home-Affairs-and-Minister-for-Law-Mr-K-Shanmugam-to-to-Parliamentary-Question-on-attracting-legal-talent-to-the-Singapore-Judiciary.md

 ---
-layout: post
-title: Oral Answer by Minister for Home Affairs and Minister for Law, Mr K Shanmugam, to to Parliamentary Question on attracting legal talent to the Singapore Judiciary
+title: 'Oral Answer by Minister for Home Affairs and Minister for Law, Mr K Shanmugam, to to Parliamentary Question on attracting legal talent to the Singapore Judiciary'
 permalink: /news/parliamentary-speeches/oral-response-by-minister-k-shanmugam-on-attracting-legal-talent-to-the-Singapore-Judiciary
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 21 Mar 2018 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)